Edgewood Resource FAQs

 The University of Wisconsin-Madison has an impressive mathematics collection in the Mathematics Library which can be found on the B2 level of Van Vleck Hall, the mathematics building which is on Bascom Hill, next to Bascom Hall.

-Edgewood students interested in checking out books or journals from the Van Vleck library can get a UW Library Card down at Memorial Library on the Library Mall at the end of State Street.
+Edgewood students interested in checking out books or journals from the Van Vleck library can get a UW Library Card by filling out an online form.

 What do Edgewood math majors really do?